matrix-org/synapse/README.rst

 When Synapse is started, use the following syntax::

     authbind --deep <synapse start command>

-If you would like to use your own certificates, you can do so by changing ``tls_certificate_path`` and ``tls_private_key_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.
-Apart from port 8448 using TLS, both ports are the same in the default configuration.

 Finally, once Synapse's is able to listen on port 80 for ACME challenge requests, it must be told to perform ACME provisioning by setting ``enabled``